rudimusmaximus/FENDp6/DESIGN_NOTES.md

 #### State:

-"EXAMPLE
-- new first name, new last name, new username
-- users
+- book title
-- userExists
+- book author
-- showGamesPlayed
+- current shelf
-"

 #### Not state:

-"EXAMPLE
-- username
-- numGamesPlayed
-"
+- future shelf (move to shelf)

 ### Step 4.
 Identify where each piece of state lives.